What Are Legacy Systems?

 DX can be a costly exercise and it’s important not to get wrapped up in a mindset of measuring success with an immediate ROI.
 Remember the goal is to bring your organization up to speed to stay competitive.

 A DX strategy for transition should be fully endorsed and envisioned by key executives and decision makers in the organization.
-It’s one of the reasons we at Impact emphasize ensuring a smooth shift with a comprehensive change management system.
+It’s one of the reasons we at Impact emphasize ensuring a smooth shift with our change management consulting services.

 Best Practices for Upgrading a Legacy System